housepower/clickhouse_sinker/README.md

 ### Dynamic Config Management with Consul

-Currently sinker is able to register with Consul, bug not able to get config from Consul.
+Currently sinker is able to register with Consul, but not able to get config from Consul.
 Controled by:

 - CLI parameters: `consul-register-enable, consul-addr, consul-deregister-critical-services-after`